 There have been several real-world cases which demonstrate PIA is a trustworthy VPN:

-• In 2016, the FBI subpoenaed PIA to provide data belonging to a user suspected of making terrorist threats.
+In 2016, the FBI subpoenaed PIA to provide data belonging to a user suspected of making terrorist threats.
 However, since the company does not collect any user logs, it had no data to provide.

-• The same year, Russian authorities seized PIA’s servers but could not find any user activity data or personally identifiable information.
+The same year, Russian authorities seized PIA’s servers but could not find any user activity data or personally identifiable information.
 PIA responded by removing all its servers located in Russia.

 PIA has an excellent real-world track record when it comes to user privacy and security.
 PIA is a VPN provider you can trust, especially for torrenting.

-PIA’s Ownership: Kape Technologies
+Owned by Kape Technologies

-In November 2019, Private Internet Access was acquired by Kape Technologies – a move which garnered some controversy.
+In November 2019, Private Internet Access was acquired by Kape Technologies — a move that garnered some controversy.
 The bulk of this controversy surrounds the company’s past activities when it was known as Crossrider.

 Crossrider was the target of serious backlash after it was found bundling a PUP (potentially unwanted program) with other software.
 Once installed, this PUP would serve unwanted advertisements via user’s web browsers.